 Deep Blue is quite unique in that she has notable markings and pigmentation on her body.
 Thanks to her girth, many scientists speculate that this shark was pregnant when she was discovered.

-While she is most often identified by her size as one of the largest great whites to ever be discovered, she also has quite a unique pattern on her underside where the white meets the gray.
+While she is most often identified by her size as one of the largest great whites that humans have ever come across, she also has quite a unique pattern on her underside where the white meets the gray.